CNC FAQs

 Laser cutting polycarbonate VS acrylic

-Polycarbonate and acrylic are 2 different materials.
+Polycarbonate and acrylic are two different materials.
 In terms of applying similar cutting methods, both can result in contrasting.
 Let’s take a look at the similarities and dissimilarities of laser cutting polycarbonate and acrylic.

 Laser Cutting PolycarbonateLaser Cutting Acrylic

 Polycarbonate is a thermoplastic polymer known for its strength, durability, and impact resistance.
-It is transparent and commonly used as a substitute for glass due to its lightw8 and shatterproof properties.Acrylic, also known as PMMA (polymethyl methacrylate) or Plexiglas, is a transparent thermoplastic that resembles glass but is lighter and more impact-resistant.
+It is transparent and commonly used as a substitute for glass due to its lightweight and shatterproof properties.Acrylic, also known as PMMA (polymethyl methacrylate) or Plexiglas, is a transparent thermoplastic that resembles glass but is lighter and more impact-resistant.
 It is often used as a cheaper alternative to glass in various applications.

 Polycarbonate absorbs fiber laser wavelengths, making it suitable for cutting with fiber lasers.
 However, care must be taken to avoid excessive heat buildup and potential thermal damage to the material.Acrylic is transparent to CO2 laser wavelengths, making it well-suited for cutting with CO2 lasers.
 CO2 lasers are commonly used for cutting acrylic due to their ability to produce clean, precise cuts with minimal heat-affected zones.